Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_macos.rst

 Setting up lldb
 ---------------

-``lldb`` is the debugger XCode provides/uses.
+``lldb`` is the debugger Xcode provides/uses.

 .. warning::

-   One important issue that the Mozilla .lldbinit file fixes is that by default some breakpoints will be listed as "pending", and XCode will not stop at them.
+   One important issue that the Mozilla .lldbinit file fixes is that by default some breakpoints will be listed as "pending", and Xcode will not stop at them.
 If you don't include the Mozilla's .lldbinit, you must at least put
    ``settings set target.inline-breakpoint-strategy always`` in your